OData/v3ProtocolDocument/OData.markdown

 ## 7.4.
 Operations ##

 Services MAY support custom operations.
-Operations (actions, functions and legacy service operations) are represented as FunctionImport.
+Operations (actions, functions and legacy service operations) are represented as FunctionImport elements in [OData CSDL](OData CSDL Definition.html).

 ### 7.4.1 Common rules for all operations ###

-All operations:

-- MUST have a Name.
+All operations MUST follow the rules outlined in [OData CSDL](OData CSDL Definition.html), in addition operations:

 - MAY specify at most one ReturnType.
-- MUST specify an EntitySet or EntitySetPathExpression for the results if the ReturnType is an entity or collection of entities.
+- MUST specify an EntitySet or EntitySetPathExpression for the results if the operation ReturnType is an entity or collection of entities.
-- MAY have Parameters.

 The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.